 As many companies have focused on maximizing their space, shipping companies such as FedEx Ground and UPS are trying to do the same thing as it relates to the space available on their trucks.

 Have you ever received a shipment you ordered from your favorite on-line retailer in a large box and wondered why the shipping was so inexpensive?
-It was because the shipment was priced based on the weight and not the dimensions of the parcel.
-With the unprecedented increase in ecommerce over the last several years’ retailers have exponentially increased the number of single line item packages they are shipping.
+This was because the shipment was priced based on the weight and not the dimensions of the parcel.
+With the unprecedented increase in e-commerce over the last several years’ retailers have exponentially increased the number of single line item packages they are shipping.
 This increase has caused trucks to cube out of space before they weigh out and given the previous pricing model was based purely on weight, shippers are not able to maximize the space on their vehicles.

 For example, a large box will take up more space in the shipper’s truck and theoretically should be cost more.
 Ground shippers have come to realize that this pricing model should be adjusted and they have implemented Dimensional Weight measurements to arrive at a more cost reflective billing rate.